 Prior to the formation of RBL, Revlon, Inc. had also entered the laboratory business.
 After a few laboratory acquisitions, Revlon’s laboratory business adopted the name National Health Laboratories Incorporated (NHL) in 1974, and NHL was operated as a wholly owned subsidiary of Revlon Holdings, Inc. NHL grew to $761 million in revenue by 1993.
 In 1994, NHL further broadened its laboratory testing capabilities by acquiring the sixth largest clinical lab in the US, Allied Clinical Health.
 By the mid 1990s NHL and RBL were two of the largest clinical, drug-screening, and paternity laboratories in the US.

-Effective December 1, 2010, LabCorp successfully completed its acquisition of Genzyme Genetics, a business unit of Genzyme Corporation.
-Genzyme Genetics is a leading provider of complex reproductive and oncology testing services.
-The addition of Genzyme Genetics substantially expands LabCorp’s capabilities in genetics and oncology services.
+In December 2010, LabCorp completed its acquisition of Genzyme Genetics, a business unit of Genzyme Corporation.
+Genzyme Genetics provided complex reproductive and oncology testing services.
+The addition of Genzyme Genetics substantially expanded LabCorp’s capabilities in genetics and oncology services.

-On November 21, 2014, LabCorp furthered its strategy of leadership in scientific innovation by acquiring LipoScience, Inc a provider of specialized cardiovascular diagnostic laboratory tests based on nuclear magnetic resonance (NMR) technology.
-LipoScience’s services and technology will enhance LabCorp’s existing cardiovascular and metabolic disorder test menu and cardiovascular disease (CVD) program, enriching the knowledge services LabCorp offers to physicians and patients.
+In November 2014, LabCorp furthered its strategy of leadership in scientific innovation by acquiring LipoScience, Inc., a provider of specialized cardiovascular diagnostic laboratory tests based on nuclear magnetic resonance (NMR) technology.
+LipoScience’s services and technology enhance LabCorp’s existing cardiovascular and metabolic disorder test menu and cardiovascular disease program, enriching the knowledge services LabCorp offers to physicians and patients.